CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

  - deploy the operator
  - install pgo CLI (end user command tool)

-Operator end-users are only required to install the pgo CLI client on their host and can skip the server-side installation steps.  pgo CLI clients are provided on the Github Releases page for Linux, Mac, and Windows clients.
+Operator end-users are only required to install the pgo CLI client on their host and can skip the server-side installation steps.  pgo CLI clients are provided for Linux, Mac, and Windows clients.

 The Operator can be deployed by multiple methods including: